Eamonn Andrews: Broadcasting career

-By 1944, he was the Hon.
-Secretary of St. Andrew's Boxing Club.
-In 1946, he became a full-time freelance sports commentator, working for Radio Éireann, Ireland's state broadcaster.
+In 1946, Andrews became a full-time freelance sports commentator, working for Radio Éireann, Ireland's state broadcaster.
 In 1950, he began presenting programmes for the BBC, being particularly well known for boxing commentaries, and soon became one of television's most popular presenters.
 The following year, the game show What's My Line? began and Andrews was the host.
 He was also an occasional panellist on the American version, and once acted as host when John Charles Daly was absent.

 Throughout the 1950s, he commentated on the major British heavyweight boxing fights on the BBC Light Programme, with inter-round summaries by W. Barrington Dalby.
 On 20 January 1956, he reached No 18 in the UK Singles Chart with a "spoken narrative" recording named "The Shifting Whispering Sands (Parts 1 & 2)", which was produced by George Martin with musical backing by the Ron Goodwin Orchestra, released by Parlophone as catalogue number R 4106, a double-sided 78 rpm record.
 The song later reappeared on Kenny Everett's compilation album The World's Worst Record Show, released in June 1978.

 Between 1950 and 1964, he presented the long-running Sports Report on the BBC Light Programme.
 In 1965, he left the BBC to join the ITV contractor ABC, where he was the first host of World of Sport and where he pioneered the chat show format in the UK.
 He hosted The Eamonn Andrews Show on ITV for five years.
 He was known for coming up with off-the-cuff linkings that did not work, such as: "Speaking of cheese sandwiches, have you come far?"
 This was parodied by the character Seamus Android on Round the Horne in the 1960s, performed by Bill Pertwee.
 In the 1960s and 1970s he presented Thames Television's Today news magazine programme.

 He was probably best known as the presenter of the UK version of This Is Your Life, between its inception in 1955 and his death in 1987, when he was succeeded by Michael Aspel (who like Andrews hosted Crackerjack! nearly twenty years earlier).
 Andrews was the first This Is Your Life subject on British television when he was surprised by the show's creator, Ralph Edwards.
 Andrews also created a long-running panel game called Whose Baby? that originally ran on the BBC and later on ITV.
 He was a regular presenter of the early Miss World pageants.

 Andrews chaired the Radio Éireann Authority (now the RTÉ Authority) between 1960 and 1964, overseeing the introduction of state television to Ireland and establishing the broadcaster as an independent semi-state body.
 At about this time, he also acquired a number of business interests in Ireland, including recording studios and a dance hall.
 Andrews stepped down from the RTÉ Authority amidst a bitter political storm over what was seen as the controversial content of The Late Late Show.
 Before leaving RTÉ, Andrews defended the show as 'freedom of expression'.